-Since its move to a new building in 1997, the Library has seen a strong upsurge in visitors.
-The Library's visitation has grown from an average of 55,000 visitors per year in the old location to 225,000 in the past fiscal year.
-In 1997, the digital era was in its infancy.
+When the Library moved to a new building in 1997, the digital era was in its infancy.
 People who needed information usually had to go somewhere to get it.
-With the advent of smart phones, blogs, and digital access to almost everything, expectations have changed.
+With the advent of smart phones, tablets, and digital access to almost everything, expectations have changed.
 Our ongoing review of the agency's strategic plan has brought us to an awareness that the physical arrangement of the public spaces of the Library of Virginia Building does not adequately support the programming and access needs of our visitors.
-The Library of Virginia Foundation engaged the architectural firm HMA2 to help us visualize the possibilities for transforming our space.
-The focus of this effort was on the evolving needs of our users and on the impact that the Library can have on the vitality of the downtown community around us.
-We recently completed some small scale renovations to develop a more attractive and customer-focused research and learning environment.
+The idea behind transforming our space is a focus on the evolving needs of our users and on the impact that the Library can have on the vitality of the downtown community around us.
+We have completed some small scale renovations to develop a more attractive and customer-focused research and learning environment.
 We will continue to work towards a physical environment that can adapt quickly to changing needs and be a dynamic presence that attracts people of different ages and backgrounds to downtown to experience all that we have to offer.